 She stopped, didn't look up at Xander or at Spike as she turned around and began to trudge to the truck.
 "Ride.
 Yes.
 Good."

 She was exhausted, Spike realized.
 Hurt and tired beyond reason.
 The last time he'd seen her like this had been during the fight with Glory.
 She'd pushed and pushed and then...she'd died.
 He blinked rapidly, trying not to remember the grief he'd felt when he'd seen her body crash to the ground.
 She had bounced when she hit the concrete blocks.
 He hadn't thought of that since she'd come back.
 Hadn't heard the sound of her soft body connecting with hard stone since she'd been resurrected.
 "No," he groaned.

 She stopped instantly.
 "Spike?"

-As he took another step toward where Xander waited, he saw Buffy nod, and he felt as if she had just found him worthy...as if he had finally passed some test.
+As he took another step toward where Xander waited, he saw Buffy nod, and he felt as if she'd just found him worthy...as if he'd finally passed some test.

 It took a long time to walk to the truck.
 She made it long before he did, but she waited silently for him to catch up, leaning up against the open door of the truck.

 His voice was low, so that only she could hear him as he said, "You believed in me."
 He crawled up into the cab.